Car cruising ban

 The High Court order has had a major impact since being introduced in 2015, leading to a significant reduction in car cruising in many parts of the Black Country, with the problem being eliminated entirely in some areas.

-Some 17 people have also been convicted of breaching the injunction, either by participating in or organising a car cruise, and have received suspended prison sentences, been fined up to £1,000 and ordered to pay court costs.
+A number of people have also been convicted of breaching the injunction, either by participating in or organising a car cruise.
+Anyone convicted faces jail, a fine or seizure of assets.

 People are worried about vehicles and spectators blocking highways and homes or businesses, dangerous driving, excessive noise, littering, verbal abuse, swearing and intimidation.